Decadent Double Chocolate Almond Cookies

 - Roll into balls (I used a small ice cream scoop to ration them out) and place at least a couple inches apart on the baking sheet.

 - Bake for 10-12 minutes (depending on size).
-They will be a bit firm on the top, but soft in the center (don’t over bake, as you want them ooey gooey on the inside).
-Remove from oven and let sit for a couple minutes before you transfer them to the cooling rack.
+They will be a bit firm on the top, but soft in the center (don't over bake, as you want them ooey gooey on the inside).
+Remove from oven and allow to sit for a couple minutes before you transfer them to the cooling rack.

 Want more delicious recipes and ideas like these sent directly to your inbox?
 Be sure to SUBSCRIBE.